 4) Feedback is a gift

-This year I found my appraisal with the ProspectSoft sales & marketing director to be a really useful exercise in helping me to self-reflect on all that I’d accomplished throughout my placement.
+This year, I found my appraisal with the ProspectSoft sales & marketing director to be a really useful exercise in helping me self-reflect on all that I’d accomplished throughout my placement.

 But I also used the appraisal as an opportunity to ask my director which areas he thought I could improve in; much like in academia, I think it’s just as important to be aware of areas that need development as it is to know where you are excelling.